rancher/docs/content/rancher/v2.x/en/istio/disabling-istio/_index.md

 **Result:** The `rancher-istio` app in the cluster gets removed.
 The Istio sidecar cannot be deployed on any workloads in the cluster.

 **Note:** You can no longer disable and reenable your Istio installation.
-If you would like to save your settings for a future install, view and save individual YAMLs to refer to.
+If you would like to save your settings for a future install, view and save individual YAMLs to refer back to / reuse for future installations.

 # Disable Istio in a Namespace